 - The human time needed to spin and weave the cotton into fabric, again just a few seconds because the process is so automated today.

 - The human time to cut and sew the fabric together. [ref], [ref].
 This is perhaps a minute per shirt in a modern factory (with human operators, not robots).
-Once robots start doing this work, the amount of human time falls [ref].
+Once robots start doing this work, the amount of human time falls toward zero [ref].

 Total human time to produce a T-shirt in a modern factory?
 2 minutes perhaps.

 One pair of jeans contains 15 to 20 different cloth panels, hand sewn buttons, a zipper, studs, and complex seams.
 It might take 30 minutes of human time, all in, to produce a pair of fully-loaded designer blue jeans.
 A shirt is far simpler, as we have seen, as is a skirt or a blouse.